wizgrav/clubber/README.md

 ### Clubber Tool ###

 This web app is meant to assist in the design of modulators.
-4 objects are provided by default and accessed in a shader via the iMusic[0-3] vec4 uniforms(bands).
+4 bands are provided by default and accessed in a shader via the iMusic[0-3] vec4 uniforms.
 The 4 text input fields allow writing glsl expressions to play with the measurements and inspect the resulting modulations in the form of RGBA shapes(A is white).
 The views button cycles through two extra views, one with all the measurements from the 4 objects and also a midi spectrogram where you can see the current bounds for each band/rect(useful for live inspection of the adapt option).

 You can change band configuration through the form with the numeric inputs or by passing query arguments to the tool url.
 Arguments should be in the form of a single letter and a number 0-3 to indicate iMusic[0-3] respectively.
 So for example ?t0=4567 would override the template of iMusic[0]. ?r0=1,24,32,96 would change the bounds (from, to, low, high). ?s0=0.2,0.1,0.2,0.2 would override the smooth option array. ?a0=0.33,0.1,1,1 would override the adapt option array.